 - Position Title and Skill Search

 Within the Applicant/Talent Search bucket of each Talent Screen, you can search specifically through the resumes within all of the other buckets in that screen.
 You can even select one or more buckets for your search.
 Do a quick search through all of your Current Nominees/Submittals, Pipeline/Under Consideration, Web Applicants/Talent, Auto Applicant/Talent Finder and Resume Matcher buckets by entering search criteria into the simple Boolean logic search box and it will bring back the strongest candidates based on the string that you entered within each of the areas.

 Avionté has recently made an update to the Talent/Candidates Page which allows you to add a Flag Column to each bucket.
-Depending on how you are using the flags internally, you would now be able to quickly tell which applicants have which flags without having to click into the Resume Aside or profile.
+Depending on how you are using the flags internally, you would now be able to quickly tell which applicants have which flags without having to click into the Resume flyout or profile.

 Use Case: We recommend you leverage red flags for any candidates that you no longer want to consider for your jobs, (maybe they aren’t in the right industry or have performed poorly in the past).
-With the flag’s column, you can now easily identify this red flag without having to view the resume aside.
+With the flag’s column, you can now easily identify this red flag without having to view the resume flyout.
 If you have multiple candidates who have applied that have red flags, you can select all of them to quickly decline all of them.
 This update will ultimately reduce clicks and allow users to spend time recruiting the correct candidates!